LeonardoPollina/ML_project_1/README.md

 Functions are divided in different groups, which are explained below.
   <ul>
   <li> <b> Requested methods </b> </li>
-The six functions asked in report guidelines (least_squares_GD, least_squares_SGD, least_squares, ridge_regression, logistic_regression, reg_logistic_regression).
+It contains the six functions asked in report guidelines (least_squares_GD, least_squares_SGD, least_squares, ridge_regression, logistic_regression, reg_logistic_regression).
 All these functions return (w, loss).

-Notice that, in the case of iterative functions, we decided to not add a stopping criteria (e.g. small norm of the gradient), that is there is no threshold parameter asked in the functions.
+Notice that, in the case of iterative functions, we did not add a stopping criteria (e.g. small norm of the gradient), that is there is no threshold parameter asked in the functions.
   <li> <b> Preprocessing </b> </li>
-All the functions needed for the preliminary data analisys and preprocessing of our final regression model.
+All the functions needed for the preliminary data analysis and preprocessing of our final regression model.
 Functions are in the same order as they are called in the run.py file.
   <li> <b> Loss functions </b> </li>
 All the functions required to compute the loss of different models.
 In particular, MSE, MAE, RMSE, logistic and regularized logistic losses are implemented.